-In the two years from Lisburn & Castlereagh Youth Council was established, members have had opportunities and experiences they otherwise wouldn't have had access to.
-From 2017 members have:
+Since formed in 2017 the members if Lisburn & Castlereagh Youth Council have had opportunities and experiences they otherwise wouldn't have had access to.
+These include:

 - Taken part in a residential to Killyleagh where they completed training to prepare for roles and responsibilities as a representative group

 - Attended council meetings, reception/question and answer session with the Mayor and other councillors

 - Travelled to a citizenship study visit in Dublin

 - Attended 2 Study visits to London, where they linked with Lewisham Youth Council and a film making group, Fully Focused

 - Planned and organised two youth service consultation events

 - Completed Action Research with young people regarding anti-social behaviour and other issues affecting young people

 - Participated in consultations and events with the PSNI, PCSP, Good Relations and PHA